-The course consists of one 90 minute class per week for eight weeks in a group of up to 30 students.
+The course consists of one 90 minute class per week for eight weeks (or six weeks with a compulsory taster session, for students taking exams in Trinity Term) in a group of up to 30 students.
 The course text is: "Mindfulness: a Practical Guide to finding Peace in a Frantic World", by Prof Mark Williams & Danny Penman.
-This is available at Blackwell's.
+This is available online or at Blackwell's.
 Please obtain a copy before the course starts, and if you have time, have a read of Chapters 1-4.
-You will be assigned one or two chapters a week to read for homework.
+You will then be assigned one chapter a week to read for homework.
+N.B.
+If taking part in one of our 6-week courses [Trinity Term only], the book is optional, as you will receive extended handout notes.